Jiahuiqu/IU2PNet-for-Hyperspectral-Pansharpening/README.md

 # IU2PNet
 The python code implementation of the paper "An Interpretable Unsupervised Unrolling Network for Hyperspectral Pansharpening"

-# Requirements

-- Ubuntu 20.04   cuda 11.0
-- Python 3.7  Pytorch 1.7

-## Hyperparameters

-The optimizer is Adam.

-The more detailed training settings are shown in experiments of this paper.

-Training
-just run the main.py

 # Cite
 @ARTICLE{10045820,
   author={Qu, Jiahui and Dong, Wenqian and Li, Yunsong and Hou, Shaoxiong and Du, Qian},